 It's unsettling, really, how the night is still alive with sound.

-"There will always be a place for those who stay in the past," says one of the four men sitting around a table on the porch.
+"There will always be a place for those who wish to stay in the past," says one of the four men sitting around a table on the porch.
 They are playing cards by candlelight, tiny flames arrayed on the porch banister, each in its own snug, stable holder.

 On closer inspection, each of the candles has an inscription on the base.
 Each label is familiar, but the text cannot stay in memory and seems to shift as each is examined.
 Am I dreaming?
 This question-awareness fails to destructively resound upon the mental landscape; inconclusive.
 Sure feels like a dream though.